DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 lid_pixel_event: "SalaryBenefits"
 right_column:
   ctas:
-    - title: How to train to teach
+    - title: How to become a teacher
       text: |
        Find out how to train to become a qualified primary or secondary teacher in England.
       link_text: "Ways to train"